-Essential Repairs No essential repairs are required for the purpose es of mortgage loan security The essential repairs are required for the purpose s of mortgage loan security.
+Essential Repairs In our opinion no essential repairs are required for or the nurnoses of mortgage loan sec ourity. in our opinion no essential repairs are required in or the purposes of mortgage loan sec Junty.
 Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Yes X No Amount £ -

 Comment on Mortgagea bility

-Subject to normal lending criteria, the property generally forms suitable security for mortgage lendir ng purposes.
+Subject to individual lending ng criteria, the property generally forms suitable security for mortgage pur poses.

 Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total in Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 150,000 £ - £ 280,000

 Buy To Let Cases

-month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No
+month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ - Yes No

 Declaration

-Signed Surveyor's name Security Print Code [419946 = 7327] Electronically signed by:- Charlie Barrett
+Signed Surveyor's name Security Print Code [497064 = 8067] Electronically signed by:- Charlie Barrett

 Professional qualifications BSc (Hons) MRICS

 Company name DM Hall LLP

 Address 17 Corstorphine Road, Edinburgh, EH12 6DD

 Telephone 0131 624 6600

 Fax 0131 624 6609

-Report date 14th August 2023
+Report date 13th September 2023